 Osteoarthritis is a condition in which the cartilage that protects and cushions the joints breaks down over time.
 Eventually, the bones-formerly separated by the cartilage-rub against each other.
 This results in damage to the tissue and bone and causes painful joint symptoms.

 Osteoarthritis is common in the joints of the toes.
 It is most often found in the joint where the big toe joins the foot.
 It is also common in the smaller joints of the other toes.

-Author: Healthwise Staff Anne C. Poinier, MD - Internal Medicine Brian O'Brien, MD, FRCPC - Internal Medicine Martin J. Gabica, MD - Family Medicine Kathleen Romito, MD - Family Medicine Stanford M. Shoor, MD - Rheumatology
+Author: Healthwise Staff Medical Review: Anne C. Poinier MD - Internal Medicine Brian D. O'Brien MD - Internal Medicine Martin J. Gabica MD - Family Medicine Kathleen Romito MD - Family Medicine Stanford M. Shoor MD - Rheumatology